Last Updated:

 DoDAF US Department of Defense Architecture Framework To enable "the development of architectures to facilitate the ability of Department of Defense (DoD) managers at all levels to make key decisions more effectively through organized information sharing across the Department, Joint Capability Areas (JCAs), Mission, Component, and Program boundaries."
 US DoD

-DRA1 Dragon1 Open method for visual enterprise architecture enterprise architecture
+DRAG1 Dragon1 Open EA Method Open method for visual enterprise architecture enterprise architecture

 "Dragon1 is build around a process model, a service model and a product model, enabling controlled, structured and repeatable creation and usage of enterprise architecture designs, reference architectures and architecture descriptions in projects and in organizations."